Skip to main content

 Biography

 Se-shauna's monograph, Principled Reasoning in Human Rights Adjudication, was shortlisted for the Society of Legal Scholars Birks Prize 2018.
 Her current research interests lie in comparative constitutionalism, comparative human rights, common law constitutionalism and implied constitutional principles.
 Her work has been published in journals such as Public Law, McGill Law Journal, the Journal of Comparative Law and the European Human Rights Law Review.
-She is also co-editor of the Oxford Handbook of Caribbean Constitutions.
+Se-shauna is co-editor of Diverse Voices in Public Law and the Oxford Handbook of Caribbean Constitutions.
+She is also an editor of the UK Constitutional Law Blog, with Mike Gordon (Liverpool) and Paul Scott (Glasgow).

 Research interests